Microsoft Copilot

 In addition to its utility as a research tool, Copilot also has creative modes, which would allow users to leverage its writing capabilities and code generation, in addition to other basic tasks, such as solving math problems.

 The Microsoft Copilot service is currently available to the public, but the public version does not have full privacy and data protections; instead, the University has access to an enterprise edition, which does conform to the University’s usual privacy and data protections.
-This document describes how employees (eligible faculty and staff with access to the full Microsoft toolkit) can access this protected version of Copilot.
+This document describes how Faculty, students and staff (with access to the Microsoft toolkit) can access this protected version of Copilot.

 You must be logged into your University of Toronto Microsoft 365 account.

-Ensure you have properly signed into your University account and see the “protected” icon and chat confirmation, otherwise your interactions with the AI-powered chat tool will not be in the protected environment:
+Ensure you have properly signed into your University account and see the enterprise shield symbol/icon, otherwise your interactions with the AI-powered chat tool will not be in the protected environment:

 Where can I get more support?